There is a topic that comes up this time of the year. Fans, coaches and parents often ask, WHY HASN’T A PLAYER DEVELOPED ?

 Work Ethic clearly plays a role in a players development.
 But what somebody may call a good work ethic another may not.
 I always say DARA MAYBREY, has a great work ethic?
 Why?
 Because she works on real weakness in her game.
 She also is dead serious about getting better.
 She is not concerned about anything except improving.
 But most importntly Dara Mabrey always shows up.
 She makes no excuses, she my friends understands the power of doing it, day in and day out.
 I can count on my hands kids like Kayla Richardson, Lola Mullaney and Mariah Perez.
 They are rare because their work ethic; separates them.
 It’s why, when you see them.
 They appear to have added something new and exciting to their games.
 Work Ethic my friends is a over used term, when it comes to players.
 The players who truly have it, clearly develop more over the years.
 These players maximize their natural ability and more.
 They get better at each level of basketball.

 In the end, it always really comes down to the player.
-Some kids are 100% committed and some kids believe they are but are not…its an old story and won’t be changing any time soon.
+Some kids are 100% committed and some kids believe they are but are not…its an old story and won’t change anytime soon.